Sutherland Shire: Contemporary history

-In December 2005, following incidents on Shire beaches culminating in an assault on a lifeguard by youth of Lebanese descent, an anonymous text message, publicised by major media outlets in Australia, called on people to gather at Cronulla beach on the following Sunday and attack "wogs and lebs".
+In December 2005, following incidents at the Cronulla beaches culminating in an assault on a lifeguard by youth of Lebanese descent, an anonymous text message, publicised by major media outlets in Australia, called on people to gather at Cronulla beach on the following Sunday and attack "wogs and lebs".
 On 11 December 2005 and the days that followed, a series of riots and retaliatory attacks broke out in Cronulla and other beach-side suburbs in Sydney's east which saw numerous assaults.
 There were two non-fatal stabbings and property damage, especially to motor vehicles.
 There were many people arrested, over one hundred charged, and extensive national and international media interest.

 The Sutherland Shire is home to a population of approximately 140 koalas, which are an endangered species.

 Heritage listings

 Sutherland Shire has a number of heritage-listed sites, including: